Skip to content

 Yes, you can still run up the Museum steps but how about a 90-minute bus tour, a movie marathon, and more?

-“We’re just excited to give people the opportunity to celebrate Rocky,” Lovell said atop the 72-step steep “Rocky Steps.”
+“We’re just excited to give people the opportunity to celebrate Rocky,” Lovell said.
 “Visitors want to run the steps and get a picture in front of the statue, but this is giving people a much more comprehensive experience.”

-The festival aims to expand the fan experience that is already served by The Rocky Shop and Rocky Day, which Stallone attended along with his family and friend, actor Chevy Chase.
+The festival aims to expand the fan experience that is already served by the Rocky Shop, located at the bottom of the Philadelphia Museum of Art steps, and Rocky Day, which Stallone attended along with his family and friend, actor Chevy Chase.

-During his visit, Stallone called residents of Philly the true heroes.
+During his visit last year, Stallone called residents of Philly the true heroes.

-“I want to thank you from the bottom of my heart — and Rocky’s, too, because we’re very close — to all of you who, believe it or not, are the real-life Rockys, because you live your life on your own terms, you try to do the best you can, and you keep punching,” he said during last year’s celebration.
+“I want to thank you from the bottom of my heart — and Rocky’s, too, because we’re very close — to all of you who, believe it or not, are the real-life Rockys, because you live your life on your own terms, you try to do the best you can, and you keep punching,” he said.

-The Kennel Club of Philadelphia will host the “Southpaws at The Docks: Pugs and Mugs Yappy Hour” at Cherry St. Pier on Dec.
-5 to celebrate the bond between Rocky and his Bullmastiff, Butkus.
-And historian Paul Farber, director of Monument Lab and host of The Statue podcast, will lead a discussion about the significance of the Rocky Statue on Dec.
+The Kennel Club of Philadelphia will host the “Southpaws at the Docks: Pugs and Mugs Yappy Hour” at the Cherry St. Pier on Dec.
+5 to celebrate the bond between Rocky and his bullmastiff, Butkus.
+And historian Paul Farber, director of Monument Lab and host of The Statue podcast, will lead a discussion about the significance of the Rocky statue on Dec.
 6.

 “We’re excited about this year’s lineup of events and look forward to welcoming all who journey here to celebrate this cultural icon,” Visit Philadelphia president and CEO Angela Val said in a statement.

-Jennifer Nagle, vice president of special projects at the Philadelphia Convention and Visitors Bureau, is confident the festival will draw Philly natives to the lineup of events in addition to out-of-towners.
-“I’m from South Philly myself, and there’s nothing more South Philly than what we just put together through with this RockyFEST, Nagle said.
+Jennifer Nagle, vice president of special projects at the Philadelphia Convention and Visitors Bureau, is confident the festival will draw Philly natives in addition to out-of-towners.
+“I’m from South Philly myself, and there’s nothing more South Philly than what we just put together with this RockyFest, Nagle said.
 “It’s long overdue.”

 For more information and tickets to the inaugural festival, visit phlvisitorcenter.com/rockyfest.